AuburnACM/auacm/docs/api.md

 ## Problem Management

-Problem management allows access to the various problems that exist on the website. problems will always be described using the problem JSON object:
+Problem management allows access to the various problems that exist on the website.
+Problems will always be described using the problem JSON object:

 __[Problem Object](#the-problem-object)__